Alfresco/docs-alfresco/process-automation/latest/model/processes/bpmn.md

 #### Priority

 An optional priority for the user task between 0 and 4.
-The priority property is to aid end-users in their task management.
+The priority property is to aid end users in their task management.

 #### Form name